Retirement and Health

 People have to find ways to fill their days and detach from work, Amabile said in an interview with Harvard Business Review.
 Some people, she said, have trouble moving on.

 Many retirees deal with these issues by bridging retirement with their previous lives.
-They participate in volunteer activities or start small businesses as consultants.
+They participate in volunteer activities, write their memoir or start small businesses as consultants.
 They may find a way to continue their work interests in a more limited way, while enjoying time with their families and in leisure activities.

 One of the most daunting challenges faced by retirees is the potential need for long-term care.
 It’s estimated that 70 percent of people aged 65 or older will need long-term care.
 But the care is expensive.